Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-release-notes.md

 # Adobe Campaign Standard Extension Release Notes

+## January 29, 2020

+The following updates were made in this release:

+**Android Campaign 1.0.3 and iOS Campaign 1.0.5**

+* Improved existing log messages and added additional logging to assist with debugging.

 ## October 28, 2019